Allisonwonderlax13/https-github.com-obsproject-obs-studio./Surround-Sound-Streaming-And-Recording.md

 ## **Higher Order Ambisonics**
 No live streaming service supports beyond first-order ambisonics.
-For recording, though for order 2 or 3, you can use this [fork](https://github.com/pkviet/obs-studio).
+For recording, though for order 2 or 3, you can use pkviet's [fork](https://github.com/pkviet/obs-studio/branches).
 If you record with libopus (Output > Advanced > Custom FFmpeg recording ) up to 255 channels are available with mkv.
 You will have to add the mapping_family=255 option though to FFmpeg audio encoder options in OBS-Studio.